- Events, Competitions & Scholarships

 Although the class was temporarily suspended when Murray retired in 1978, value investing was vigorously practiced by generations of investors who had studied with Dodd, Graham or Murray throughout several decades.
 Some became legends in investment management, including Warren Buffett MS ’51, Mario Gabelli ’67, Glenn Greenberg ’73, Charles Royce ’63, Walter Schloss, and John Shapiro ’78.

 Despite the vast and volatile changes in the economy and securities markets during the last several decades, value investing has proven to be the most successful money management strategy ever developed.
 Value investors’ success over the second half of the twentieth century proved not only the validity of the value approach, but its preeminence over even the most widely taught and practiced modern investment theory, which was developed in the 1950s and ’60s and remains dominant even today.

 In the early ’90s, Columbia Business School reinvigorated the investment management curriculum.
 At the request of Mario Gabelli, Roger Murray gave a highly successful series of guest lectures, and the Columbia Business School subsequently reintroduced value investing into the finance curriculum.
-The Robert Heilbrunn Professor of Finance and Asset Management was established, and Executive Education launched a value investing course that is consistently oversubscribed.
-The school also began the highly successful annual Graham & Dodd Breakfast.
-Held every fall, the breakfast draws many of the most distinguished figures in the investing profession.
+The Robert Heilbrunn Professor of Finance and Asset Management was established, and Bruce C. Greenwald, was appointed to the position in 1991.
+He became an Emeritus Professor in July, 2019.